Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

 A process is an instance of a workflow.
 When a transaction is performed, a piece of data is generated, for example an invoice, which in turn initiates a workflow process.
 Therefore, for every single transaction performed, an individual instance of the corresponding workflow, that is, a process, is initiated.

-Similarly to a workflow, a process has a start and an end point, as well as different stages (places and actions) which the initial data goes through in order to be processed.
-For a detailed description of the workflow elements, see [Workflow elements](#01_WorkflowElements.md).
+A process has a start and an end point, as well as different stages (places and actions) which the initial data goes through in order to be processed.
+For a detailed description of the workflow elements, see [Workflow elements](/ActindoWorkFlow/UserInterface/01_WorkflowElements.md).

-The workflow process can be tracked to check the status of a whole process or of individual actions, and to solve any problems that may occurred as a result of a misconfiguration or any other external issues.
+The workflow process can be tracked to check the status of a whole process or of individual actions, as well as the status and content of a token.

 ## Check the process status

+The process status can be checked to see how far a process has progressed, detect potential problems, and solve any problems that may occur as a result of a misconfiguration or any other external issues, so that the process can continue running.

 The *OVERVIEW* tab in the *Processes* menu entry displays a list of all processes that are currently being executed or have been executed in the system.
 Per default, all existing processes are displayed but can also be filtered according to different criteria.

-[comment]: <> (UI info -> columns, filter, etc.)

-A *VIEW* can also be created to customize the display options.
-For detailed information, see [Link](#to-be-completed.).

 ### Prerequisites